Learn How to Hit a Draw With Ease: Top Tips to Shape Your Shots

 You need to make sure your feet, hips, and shoulders are aimed right of your target.
 The key here is to make sure all three are parallel.

+So many golfers only have one or two body parts aligned properly, but that’s not enough to hit a draw consistently.
 For example, a lot of players will aim their feet and hips right, but their shoulders are open.
 When your shoulders are open, it is easy to make an over the top move which produces an over the top pull cut, not a draw.

 A slightly closed stance will make it easy to drop the club in on the downswing so that you can hit the draw.
 For a driver, you can also choose to drop your right foot back 1-2 inches as well to promote a swing path that will help yield a draw.